currentco/memory-game/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is a practise project for my Udacity nanodegree program.
+Therefore, I can't accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).